charleliec/SAPERLIPOPET/README.md

 ## 4. MapQC usage

 If you see too many cells marked as *Not sampled*, increase `n_nhoods`.
 This raises the chance that each query cell is included in at least one neighborhood.
-You can start from $\texttt{(number\_of\_query\_cells ÷ k\_min) × 5}$ and scale upward until coverage is sufficient.
+You can start from $`\texttt{(number\_of\_query\_cells ÷ k\_min) × 5}`$ and scale upward until coverage is sufficient.
 The only drawback of setting this parameter too high is a longer computing time.
 However, the calculation of the MapQC score is usually orders of magnitude smaller than that of scANVI so it is better to set it too high than too low.

-If many cells are *Filtered out*, you can try raising `k_max` to allow neighborhoods to expand further, but keep it below $\texttt{~10× k\_min}$ to avoid mixing in a single neighbourhood different cell types.
+If many cells are *Filtered out*, you can try raising `k_max` to allow neighborhoods to expand further, but keep it below $`\texttt{~10× k\_min}`$ to avoid mixing in a single neighbourhood different cell types.

 To get more hindsight on the reasons why cells were not included in the calculation of the MapQC score, you can take a look at the `logs/mapqc_logfile_...`.
 It mainly contains one table giving the reason why each of the neighbourhood was filtered out or not, another with the sample distances to reference and the last one being the `.obs` DataFrame of the AnnData after training of the model and thus with the embedding of the cells in the latent space.